 - Manso Boutique Guesthouse → Close to Malecon

 - Hostel Nucapacha → Best for Couples

-If traveling further afield in Ecuador and want to know other great places to stay, read my post on hostel in Ecuador, for some great options.
+If traveling more in Ecuador and you want to know other places to stay, see my post on hostels in Ecuador, for more budget options.

 Travel Insurance for Ecuador

 I always recommend backpackers and travelers (no matter who you are) use World Nomads Insurance for fully comprehensive cover.